 During Administrative Review, the employee will be assigned to a training officer/dispatcher for a pre-determined number of four-week periods.
 Generally, the process will consist of up to three 4-week periods with one final review period.
 This is subject to change based on each individual situation.
-The employee will participate in the process as if they were in a field training setting and all applicable training mechanisms will be utilized (Daily Observation Reports [DOR], Monthly Reviews, etc.) pursuant to Oxnard Police Department Policy §351.
+The employee will participate in the process as if he/she was in a field training setting and all applicable training mechanisms will be utilized (Daily Observation Reports [DOR], Monthly Reviews, etc.) pursuant to Oxnard Police Department Policy §351.

-At the conclusion of the Administrative Review process, if the employee has successfully met the objectives of the process, the records will be retained by the Professional Standards Division.
+At the conclusion of the Administrative Review process, if the employee has successfully met the objectives of the process, the records will be retained in the officer's Training File.
 If the employee is unsuccessful in meeting the objectives of the process, the matter will be forwarded to the Professional Standards Division for review and appropriate action.